rickvdbosch/scrapionize/README.md

 # Scrapionize

-Scrapionize (a Scraper for Sessionize) is a NuGet package to scrape a Sessionize CFP page and give you the basic information that's on there.
+Scrapionize (a Scraper for Sessionize) is a NuGet package to scrape a Sessionize CFP page and give you the basic information that's on the CFP page.
 The information we'll get from the CFP page:

 * Name of the event
 * Start and End Date of the event